vijjus/w251-final-project/README.md

 ### Image Captioning ###

-During the project review, we were given feedback about exploring the ability to detect more complicated things, such as a person delivering a package.
+During the mid term project review, we were given feedback about exploring the ability to detect more complicated things, such as a person delivering a package.

+The smart doorbell collects videos and uploads them to the cloud if the on device model indicates that an unknown person is at the door.
+In our data pipeline, the Facial Detection module receives the video stream, and splits the video stream into frames and uses a face detection model to look for faces in the stream of faces.
+Once the frames are compared with the library of known faces/people, we have a sequence of frames in the case we have an unrecognized person.
+An additional piece of ‘smartness’ we want to add to our project is the ability to inform the owner about the activity that the unknown person above is doing.
+For e.g. the unknown person could be the mailman, and he may be dropping off mail.
+More interestingly, the unknown person could be a thief and he may be stealing a package that was left at the door.
+The latter represents a growing problem with the increasing use of online shopping.

+According to an assessment done by security.org, 8 out of 10 American adults are online shoppers, and Americans spend close to $600B on online shopping.
+The same study reports that 38% of their survey respondents report being victims of package theft.
+This fact is also reflected empirically in our own neighborhoods.
+Everyday, platforms such as Nextdoor, people complain about package thefts.
+In many cases, people have managed to capture images of the perpetrators in the act.
+However, perps often know where cameras or surveillance equipment is installed, and avoid a direct view of their faces through the use of hoodies, scarves etc.

+In light of the above, our solution addresses this issue by attempting to identify the act of theft instead of trying to identify or capture images of the thief.
+When such an act is detected, a notification is sent in real time to the homeowner, who can take immediate action.

+The essence of the activity detection is an image captioning model.
+The idea of image captioning is simple - it combines the computer vision task of object detection with an NLP text generation model that is trained to label the objects identified in the image.
+The idea is explained in the paper, Show, Attend and Tell: Neural Image Caption Generation with Visual Attention [1].

 We will experiment with image captioning pre-trained models for this:

 https://www.tensorflow.org/tutorials/text/image_captioning#download_and_prepare_the_ms-coco_dataset